Squatting: Overview

+The practice of squatting historically stems from multiple sources, one of which is the development by illegalist and individualist anarchist groups, such as the Pieds plats, of the concept of déménagement à la cloche de bois ('silent move-outs')—the act of leaving a residence without notifying the landlord and ceasing to pay rent.
+This practice became an early precursor to squatting.

 The majority of squatting is residential in nature.
-As a phenomenon it tends to occur when a poor and homeless population makes use of derelict property or land through urban homesteading.
-According to a 2003 estimate by the United Nations in the UN-Habitat report, there were about one billion people in squatter settlements and slums.
-According to an academic, Kesia Reeve, "squatting is largely absent from policy and academic debate and is rarely conceptualised, as a problem, as a symptom, or as a social or housing movement."
+As a phenomenon, it tends to occur when a poor and homeless population makes use of derelict property or land through urban homesteading.
+According to a 2003 estimate by the United Nations Human Settlements Programme (UN-Habitat), there were about one billion people in squatter settlements and slums.
+According to housing researcher Kesia Reeve, "squatting is largely absent from policy and academic debate and is rarely conceptualised, as a problem, as a symptom, or as a social or housing movement."

 In many of the world's poorer countries, there are extensive slums or shanty towns, typically built on the edges of major cities and consisting almost entirely of self-constructed housing built without the landowner's permission.
 While these settlements may in time become upgraded, they often start off as squats with minimal basic infrastructure.
 Thus, there is no legal link to sewerage, electricity or water.
 Such settlements also exist in industrialized countries, such as for example Cañada Real on the outskirts of Madrid.

-Squatting can be related to political movements, such as anarchist, autonomist, or socialist.
+Squatting can be related to left-wing movements, such as anarchist, autonomist, or socialist.
 It can be a means to conserve buildings or a protest action.
-Squats can be used by local communities as free shops, cafés, venues, pirate radio stations or as multi-purpose autonomous social centres.
-Dutch sociologist Hans Pruijt separates types of squatters into five distinct categories:
+Squats can be used by local communities as free shops, cafés, venues, pirate radio stations or as multi-purpose self-managed social centres.
+Adverse possession, sometimes described as squatter's rights, is a method of acquiring title to property through possession for a statutory period under certain conditions.
+Countries where this principle exists include England and the United States, based on common law.